 The Coastal Salish are a loose grouping of many tribes, with numerous distinct cultures and languages.
 Their lands begin on the mid-Western Washington coast, run west to the Puget Sound, include all the Puget Sound, and extend up the inland protected waterways to mid Vancouver Island on the west side and the eastern side of the Johnstone Strait region.
 Their traditional territories include the modern metropolitan areas—Victoria, Vancouver, and Seattle.
 The Tillamook or Nehalem around Tillamook, Oregon, along the outer Pacific Coast, are the southernmost of the Coast Salish peoples.
 These Coast Salish cultures differ considerably from those of their northern neighbors.
 It is one of the few indigenous peoples culture of the coast that has a patrilineal, rather than matrilineal, kinship system.

-The Coastal Salish utilized grasslands.
 The southern Coastal Salish had more vegetables and land game than people farther north or among other peoples on the outer ‘exposed’ coast.
 Salmon and other fish were the primary staples, as were kakanee, a freshwater fish in the Lake Washington and Lake Sammamish.
 Shellfish were abundant.
 Butter clams, horse clams, and cockles were dried for trade.
 Hunting was specialized; professions of the men included sea hunters, land hunters, and fowlers.

 The villages were typically located near navigable water for easy transportation by dugout canoe.
 Houses of the same village sometimes stretched for several miles along a river or watercourse.
 The wealthy built extraordinarily large longhouses.